-Mercedes Benz E Class owners have reported 28 problems associated with front suspension coil spring (under the suspension category).
+Mercedes Benz E Class owners have reported 28 problems related to front suspension coil spring (under the suspension category).

-The vehicle was a 2000 Mercedes Benz E Class.
-Vehicle identification number (VIN): WDBJF65J5Y_.
 Spring perch failed, causing left front spring to brake and collapse onto tire. .
 Fortunately the car was stopped at the time of the failure.
-It was 04/11/08 when this front suspension coil spring issue happened.

 See all problems of the 2000 Mercedes Benz E Class.

-The reporting person owns a 1999 Mercedes Benz E Class.
+The contact owns a 1999 Mercedes Benz E Class.
 On August 27, 2007, while driving 10 mph, the contact heard a loud clunking noise coming from the vehicle.
 He decelerated and noticed that the driver side hood appeared lower to the ground than the passenger side.
 He pulled over and noticed a coil spring rolling across the road.
 The vehicle was towed.
 He stated that he did not drive over anything that may have caused the failure.
 The dealer stated that the front spring perch mount was rusted and sheared off of the vehicle.
 The vehicle is not under warranty and has not been repaired.
 The current and failure mileages were 120,000.
-This problem occurred on Mon., Aug.
-27, 2007.

 See all problems of the 1998 Mercedes Benz E Class.